 Whether you need the skills to progress to the next level of your career, improve your level of care for a loved one or simply want to be able to lend a hand in a life-threatening situation, the BLS course covers essential knowledge from how to use a defibrillator (AED) and how to give CPR to how to stop someone from choking.

-This course will help you understand and better support individuals from any ethnic group, of any age, and with any disability, gender, sexual preference or any other protected characteristic.
+Diversity training in the workplace can help companies and employees understand and better support individuals from any ethnic group, of any age and with any disability, gender, sexual preference or any other protected characteristic.

 Have you ever found yourself in a life-threatening situation?
 Have you ever wished you had more skills to help someone in danger?